neurodroid/stimfit/doc/sphinx/howto/resistances.rst

 In voltage clamp, resistance can be calculated by recording the current once the voltage difference is known.
 This Python routine should calculate the current difference, and resistance will be calculated given the voltage amplitude.
-The following routine can be found in the ``Stimfit`` program directory (C:\\Program Files\\Stimfit in Windows or /usr/lib/python2.5/site-packages/Stimfit in Linux, assuming python2.5 is your current python environment).
+The following routine can be found in the ``Stimfit`` program directory (C:\\Program Files\\Stimfit in Windows or /usr/lib/python2.5/site-packages/Stimfit in GNU/Linux, assuming python2.5 is your current python environment).
 You can find it with the name **charlie.py** (in acknowledgment to Charlie, for her contribution to the development of the given routine).

 =======================